kundajelab/kundajelab_old.github.io/staging/2020-01-24-kubernetes-jobs-on-gcp.markdown

   backoffLimit: 1
 ```
 Let's break down what we have specified in the yaml file:
+* metadata.name -- the name of the job (spades1)
+* spec (outer) is the specification of the Job:
+    * ttlSecondsAfterFinished -- cleans up resources for finished jobs within 30 seconds after they are complete
+    * template -- template for the Pod that will execute the Job
+    * backOfLimit -- number of times to try running the Job before giving up
+* Pod template:
+    * spec (inner) is the specification of the Pod
+    * restartPolicy -- the Pod will be restarted if it fails (and the backOfLimit is not yet exceeded)
+* spec (inner) is the specification of hte Pod:
+    * container -- this is a virtual image for running the job
+        * image -- this is the docker image we pushed to dockerhub (make sure this image is set to Public on Dockerhub)
+        * resources -- requested and maximum CPUs and RAM resources for the job
+        * securityContext -- run the job with admin privileges in the docker container (this is needed for mounting buckets with gcsfuse)
+    * command -- command to execute in the Job
+    * args -- arguments passed to the command

 Submit the job as follows:

 ```